microsoft/botframework-components/docs/creating-packages.md

 Packages are bits of bots that you want to reuse and/or share.
 They are simply standard NuGet or npm packages that contain any combination of the items listed below.

-- Declarative files
-  - dialog assets (.lu/.lg/.qna/.dialog files)
+- Complete sets of dialog files
-  - Schema files, including uischema

 - Coded extensions like
   - Custom actions and triggers
   - Middleware